 - As soon as you can, start training in recall.
 This is the most important skill.
-In the yard, use treats and the come now command in a firm calm voice.
-When this is established have other distractions placed in the yard (people, light noise etc) and keep working on the come now.
-They need to know that you are their protector and safe place to go no matter the circumstances.
+In the yard, use treats and the "Come now" command in a firm, calm voice.
+When this is established, have other distractions placed in the yard (people, light noise, etc.) and keep working on the "Come now" command.
+They need to know that you are their protector and safe place to go, no matter the circumstances.

 Food safety and prey instincts:

 - Many trauma affected dogs have not always had access to the foods we would consider normal.
 They may have known extreme hunger.
-They will eat whatever they can find.
-This includes rotten food, trash, foods that are harmful to them (eg: chocolate, onion pizza etc.... yes this is experience speaking).
+They may eat whatever they can find.
+This includes rotten food, trash, foods that are harmful to them (eg., chocolate, onions, pizza, etc. .... yes, this is experience speaking).

-- Be aware of your dogs prey drive.
+- Be aware of your dog's prey drive.
 You can work with it but it is also an instinct.
-Do you take your dog in an area where there are lots of baby bunnies and squirrels if you know your dog has a prey drive that will mean they will try to bolt and chase (which makes it hard for you to hold on to your dog).
+Use caution if you take your dog to an area where there are lots of baby bunnies, squirrels, or other small animals, especially if you know your dog has an active prey drive and will want to bolt and chase (which makes it hard for you to hold on to your dog).

 About the Authors: